 Membership of the choir is open to anyone with or without choral experience.
 We aim for high standards, and of course strong singers are always valued — but you don't have to be able to read music, and there are no auditions (if you're not sure whether you are a soprano or alto, just ask our director to make the call).
 Students are particularly welcome.

-We will have a short summer term, but will not be recruiting new singers until the autumn.
+We are in our summer break.
+When we start again in September, we will be recruiting new singers.
 To get on the mailing list for the autumn and future terms, contact us.